NSLS-II-BMM/BeamlineManual/docs/commonchores.rst

 Once the rotation stage is in place and a wheel is mounted on the stage, place a phosphor screen in front of any slot *on the outer ring*.
-It is essential that the initial alignment be done of the outer ring.
+The alignment procedure assumes that the initial alignment be done of the outer ring.

 #.
 Rotate the wheel such that the phosphor screen is in the beam path
    using ``RE(slot(#))``, where # is between 1 and 24.